Robert Beck (actor)

 Robert Beck is an English actor.
 Amongst many guest roles, he has had regular roles in several programmes such his time as Peter Harrison in Brookside (1991–1993); Dan Thatcher in The Upper Hand (1995); Gavin Ferris in Emmerdale (1999); as Bombardier Boyd Billington in Bombshell (2006) and as Terry Appleyard in Waterloo Road (2007).
 In 2008, he featured occasionally as criminal Jimmy Dockerson in Coronation Street.
 In 2021, he began appearing in the Channel 4 soap opera Hollyoaks as Fergus Collins.
+In 2023 he appeared as Damon Harris, AKA Harry, in ITV soap opera Emmerdale.

+Personal life

-Beck married actress Jane Danson in 2005 and they have two sons.
+Beck married Coronation Street actress Jane Danson in 2005 and the couple have two sons.